Rhylan2333/yazi-files/README.md

 ### Usage
-- Files selected in Yazi open in Helix within new zellij pane.
+- Files selected in Yazi open in Helix within a new zellij pane.
 - Ratio is set to [0, 4, 0], so 0/4 width for parent, 4/4 width for current, 0/4 width for preview
 - This ratio was chosen because in my setup yazi only has 20% of the total width